 Dragon Bettas come in many different colorations including solid colors or marble patterned ones.
 Some even have metallic sheens on their scales due to tiny reflective cells called iridophores that give off dazzling rainbow hues when light hits them just right!
 No matter what type of coloring your this betta has, it’s sure to be one of a kind because each individual specimen is quite distinct from another.

 Dragon Betta Care

 When it comes to diet, this betta will enjoy live food such as bloodworms, brine shrimp, daphnia, blackworms, etc. They are not picky eaters but if they start refusing food after some time then you may need to switch up the types of foods offered.
-Additionally, pellets can be fed once every two days; however, there is no need to overfeed as this could cause health issues down the line.
-Lastly make sure you do regular water changes – about 25% each week – to keep ammonia and nitrate levels low and ensure your fish stay healthy.
+Additionally, pellets can be fed once every two days.
+However, there is no need to overfeed as this could cause health issues down the line.
+Lastly, make sure you do regular water changes – about 25% each week.
+It keep ammonia and nitrate levels low and ensure your fish stay healthy.

 Origin And History